 - Learning His or Her Place in the Pack.
 Your dog relies on a social structure that helps him understand his place in the world.
 Your job is to identify yourself as the pack leader in a way that makes sense to your dog.
 Walking can help you establish your dominance by the way you hold the leash and where you let your pet walk in relation to you.

-How Far Should You Walk Your Dog?For dog owners who like to hike, or at least go on lengthy walks, the question can come up of how far your dog can reasonably walk with you.
-Here's where age comes in: Dogs who are very young (under 1 year) or older should never be forced to go for more than an hour.
 The exact distance that translates to can vary depending on how fast you walk and the size of your dog.
 Dogs are generally fine to go until they are tired -- and most owners can tell if their pets are worn out.
 Panting, hesitation and slow gait are all signs that your dog may have had enough.
-Take note of how far you've gone and work up to traveling longer distances before you go so far again.
+Take note of how far you've gone and work up to traveling long distances before you go so far again.

 - Breed.
 Some dogs have especially small bladders and will need to go more often.